Challenge the status quo and your own creativity to find innovative solutions to real problems and opportunities.

 April: The President’s Cup Business Plan Competition

-The President’s Cup (formerly the Trepp Competition) uses the same rubrics and criteria as the statewide D.W.
-Reynolds Business Plan Competition later in the spring, to give the teams which will continue the most relevant feedback and experience.
-Competing teams are judged by two separate panels of judges on a written business plan; their ability to adapt and incorporate feedback into a revised written plan; and finally, live oral presentations.
+The President’s Cup (formerly the Trepp Competition) is the culmination of SNC’s business plan competition series.
+It uses the same rubrics and criteria as the pre-2018 statewide and tri-state business plan competitions.
+Competing teams are judged by two separate panels of judges.
+They are judged on their written business plan; their ability to adapt and incorporate feedback into a revised written plan; and finally, live oral presentations.

 The President’s Cup oral presentation evening is one of the most exciting events of the academic year.
-The teams present their business ideas to a panel of external judges, using PowerPoint, video, and often working physical prototypes, before an enthusiastic audience from the college and community.
+It attracts an enthusiastic audience from both the college and community.
+The teams present their business ideas to a panel of external judges.
+Their presentations use PowerPoint, video, and often working physical prototypes.
 Each team has five minutes to make their pitch, present a short market analysis and financial summary, and respond to questions from the judges.
-Three winners receive $6,000 in combined cash prizes.
+The winners receive $6,000 in combined cash prizes.

 The D.W.
 Reynolds Governor’s Cup & Tri-State Business Plan Competitions

 The Nevada Governor’s Cup was open to undergraduate and graduate student teams from all Nevada colleges.
 Approximately fifteen to twenty teams competed each year, with $100,000 in combined cash prizes awarded to the top three undergraduate and graduate teams.
 The Lieutenant Governor’s Cup Competition awarded $10,000 for the business plan that best employed clean, renewable, or efficient energy technologies and services.

 The first and second place Governor’s Cup undergraduate and graduate teams were automatically entered into the D.W.
 Reynolds Tri-State Business Plan Competition, which brought together winners from all three states to compete for an additional $100,000 combined to the top two undergraduate and graduate teams.